 - In Years 7-10, students requiring U.S. mathematics credits have the option to study additional U.S. Mathematics Programmes (Pre-Algebra, Algebra I, Geometry, Algebra II)

-- In Year 10, students get a choice between either the year-long Powering Careers in Energy Program or the US Mathematics Elective Program.
+- In Year 10, students get a choice between either the year-long Powering Careers in Energy Programme or the U.S. Mathematics Elective Programme.

 Personal Project (Year 10)